tvler/prop-sets/readme.md

 );
 ```

-The amount of combinations `prop-sets` generates is the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of all the values passed in (`a.length * b.length * c.length * ...`), so as the amount of tested props begins grow, `prop-sets` reduces your test's complexity at an exponential rate.
+The amount of combinations `prop-sets` generates is the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of all the values passed in (`a.length * b.length * c.length * ...`), so as the amount of props grows, `prop-sets` reduces your test's complexity at an exponential rate.

 For example, if you have a component that only behaves a certain way if all 5 of its boolean props are true, the amount of tests you would need to write to formally assert that behavior is **32**.
 With `prop-sets`, just **one**!: